-His collaborations with painters
+These collaborations with artists

-Makoto Fujimura and Alexander Kaletski are examples of this innovative approach.
-A dynamic artistic experience
+Makoto Fujimura and Alexander Kaletski are examples of an innovative approach.
+After a New York event, the

 "Can a painting create music?
 An experiment in painting and music pushes boundaries" and a leading science writer, James Trefil suggested that these types of explorations "are the lifeblood of art".

 Sapieyevski’s versatile creative activities prompted the US Chamber of Commerce to choose his profile as one of the case studies, Faces of IP for a presentation in support of intellectual property protections.
 He is a voting member of The Recording Academy (Grammy®).

 "AMERICAN SONGBOOK CLUB" - Workshop and Concert, Gdansk, Poland 2018;